 1991 Rykodisc (RCD 10142)/EMI (CDP 79 7719 2) bonus tracks: Some Are/All Saints/Sound And Vision (Remixed Version).

 The first edition came without a track listing on the rear sleeve; most copies therefore have a sticker with the track listing on the rear.
 The original Canadian cassette (RCA CPK1 2030) uses Low's working title New Music: Night And Day on the tape labels.
-A few records of the UK edition were pressed on red vinyl, probably by a fan working at the record plant; beware of counterfeits!
-The last version of Low on vinyl dates from 1991 (EMI EMD 1027), which includes a lyric sheet.
+A few records of an 80s UK reissue were pressed on red vinyl, probably by a fan working at the record plant; beware of counterfeits!
+The 1991 remaster of Low (EMI EMD 1027) includes a lyric sheet.
+The 2017 remaster from the A New Career In A New Town box was released as a standalone LP (Parlophone DB 77821) in 2018.
 See Pirates for an unofficial 2007 picture disc.

 First released on CD in 1985 (RCA PD 83856).
 The 1991 Rykodisc/EMI edition contains bonus tracks (see above); in 1996, Rykodisc also released this album in the AU20 series as RYKO RCD 80142.
 The 1999 EMI remaster (EMI 7243 521907 0 6) includes lyrics.
 Released on CD in its original UK LP form as a 2007 Japanese mini LP replica (EMI TOCP-70150), which even included a miniature sticker with the track listing.
 Released as SHM CD in Japan in 2009 (EMI TOCP-95050) in the same artwork as the mini LP.